Marijuana use hits record high in new Gallup poll

 (The Hill) — Marijuana use reached a record high in new polling, as for the first time more Americans said they smoke marijuana than reported smoking cigarettes in the last week.

-Sixteen percent of Americans in a new Gallup poll reported smoking marijuana, up from 12 percent last year and more than double the all-time low of 7 percent.
+Sixteen percent of Americans in a new Gallup poll reported smoking marijuana, up from 12% last year and more than double the all-time low of 7%.

-Fewer Americans, at 11 percent, reported smoking cigarettes in the past week, down from 16 percent last year and a far fall from a peak at 45 percent in the 1950s.
+Fewer Americans — 11% — reported smoking cigarettes during the past week, down from 16% last year and a far fall from a peak at 45% in the 1950s.

 It’s the highest percentage of reported marijuana use and the lowest percentage of past-week cigarette use since Gallup started asking those questions in 2013 and 1944, respectively.

-Nearly half of U.S. adults now report having tried marijuana, up from 4 percent when Gallup first surveyed about its use in 1969.
+Nearly half of U.S. adults now report having tried marijuana, up from 4% when Gallup first surveyed about its use in 1969.

-Yet more than two-thirds of Americans, at 68 percent, think the drug should be legal, a record-high maintained from last year’s polling.
+Yet more than two-thirds of Americans — 68% — think the drug should be legal, a record-high maintained from last year’s polling.

-Six states could vote on ballot measures legalizing marijuana in the November midterm elections, and should they pass, will join 19 others in legalizing recreational marijuana.
+Six states could vote on ballot measures legalizing marijuana in the November midterm elections.
+Currently, 19 others allow recreational marijuana.

-Conducted July 5-26, the surveys on marijuana and tobacco use polled 1,013 U.S. adults and had a margin of sampling error of plus or minus 4 percentage points at the 95 percent confidence level.
+Conducted between July 5-26, the surveys on marijuana and tobacco use polled 1,013 U.S. adults and had a margin of sampling error of plus or minus 4 percentage points at the 95% confidence level.